fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 In the context of this course, full stack web development means that we focus on all parts of the application: the frontend, the backend, and the database.
 Sometimes the software on the server and its operating system are seen as parts of the stack, but we won't go into those.

-We will code the backend with JavaScript, using [Node.js](https://nodejs.org/en/) runtime environment.
+We will code the backend with JavaScript, using the [Node.js](https://nodejs.org/en/) runtime environment.
 Using the same programming language on multiple layers of the stack gives full stack web development a whole new dimension.
 However, it's not a requirement of full stack web development to use the same programming language (JavaScript) for all layers of the stack.

 It used to be more common for developers to specialize in one layer of the stack, for example the backend.
 Technologies on the backend and the frontend were quite different.
 With the Full stack trend, it has become common for developers to be proficient on all layers of the application and the database.
 Oftentimes, full stack developers must also have enough configuration and administration skills to operate their application, for example, in the cloud.